danish90/python-projects/README.md

-Collection of small projects as I learn to code in Python — inspirations and guidelines from Youtube, Daily Python Projects, and ChatGPT.
+Collection of small projects as I learn to code in Python — inspirations and guidelines from Youtube, Daily Python Projects, ChatGPT, and Claude.

 Some fun ones I've included in the python-practice branch:
   1. Slot Machine